-You can easily find wedding sets for less than $1500, like this 10K rose gold pear cluster engagement ring from Helzberg Diamonds.
+You can easily find wedding sets for less than $1500, like a 10K rose gold engagement ring from Helzberg Diamonds.

 Yellow gold won’t be as yellow and your risk of metal allergies increases a little since there's less gold.
 Other than that, your ring will actually be stronger and more resistant to dings or scratches.

 2. Save By Choosing a Cluster Ring Setting

 Cluster settings are where the center of an engagement ring is made up of a bunch of smaller diamonds instead of one solitaire stone.